zingolabs/zingolib/README.md

 * Also remember that t-addresses don't provide any privacy protection.

 ### Note Management
-Zecwallet-CLI does automatic note and utxo management, which means it doesn't allow you to manually select which address to send outgoing transactions from.
+Zingo-CLI does automatic note and utxo management, which means it doesn't allow you to manually select which address to send outgoing transactions from.
 It follows these principles:
 * Defaults to sending shielded transactions, even if you're sending to a transparent address
 * Sapling funds need at least 5 confirmations before they can be spent
 * Can select funds from multiple shielded addresses in the same transaction
 * Will automatically shield your transparent funds at the first opportunity
-    * When sending an outgoing transaction to a shielded address, Zecwallet-CLI can decide to use the transaction to additionally shield your transparent funds (i.e., send your transparent funds to your own shielded address in the same transaction)
+    * When sending an outgoing transaction to a shielded address, Zingo-CLI can decide to use the transaction to additionally shield your transparent funds (i.e., send your transparent funds to your own shielded address in the same transaction)

 ## Compiling from source